devbatyr/bitbucket-reviewer/README.md

 Bitbucket Reviewer 🤖
 ======================

 **Bitbucket Reviewer** is an automated code analysis tool for Bitbucket Server.
-It leverages PMD to analyze Java code in pull requests and posts comments directly on the PR with relevant feedback.
+It leverages PMD to analyze Java code in pull requests and provides AI-powered recommendations with contextual suggestions for improvements — all posted directly as comments on the pull request.

 This tool was designed as a lightweight, centralized solution to avoid integrating PMD and linters into dozens (or hundreds) of existing projects.
 Instead of modifying each repository's build or CI pipeline, Bitbucket Reviewer offers a single point of analysis with consistent results.

-The current version provides a minimal integration — it runs PMD, formats the output, and posts results.
-However, the architecture allows further customization: filtering specific rules, modifying the output, or injecting custom analysis logic.

 🚀 Features
 -----------
 - Supports Bitbucket Server (REST API v1.0)
 - Integrates with PMD 7.x
+- AI-powered recommendations using **Ollama** (e.g., DeepSeek models)
-- Posts violations as comments in the PR
+- Posts formatted violations and suggestions as **PR comments**
 - REST endpoint to receive webhooks
 - Supports both:
     - Local development via `.env`